hyperledger/fabric-ca/docs/source/users-guide.rst

     and 636 for *ldaps*;
   * ``base`` is the optional root of the LDAP tree to use for searches;
-  * ``filter`` is a filter to use when searching to convert a login user name to a distinquished name.
+  * ``filter`` is a filter to use when searching to convert a login user name to a distinguished name.
 For example, a value of ``(uid=%s)`` searches for LDAP entries with the value of a ``uid`` attribute whose value is the login user name.
 Similarly, ``(email=%s)`` may be used to login with an email address.